phall168k/nuxt-supabase-fashion-app/README.md

 Nuxt DevTools are enabled only when `NODE_ENV=development`.

+Before deploying:

+1. Set `NUXT_PUBLIC_URL` to the public HTTPS origin.
+2. Set the production Supabase URL and anon key.
+3. Apply pending migrations with `npx supabase db push`.
+4. Configure the production Site URL and auth redirect URLs in Supabase.
+5. Enable Google with production OAuth credentials.
+6. Configure production SMTP for signup and password-recovery emails.
+7. Build and test email login, Google login, password recovery, profile creation, and `/admin` authorization in a staging environment.

 ## Important notes

 - Product IDs use UUIDs throughout the product and related inventory/sales tables.
-- Product images and user avatars are stored in the public `fashion-images` bucket.
+- Product images and uploaded user avatars are stored in the public `fashion-images` bucket.
+Google avatars remain HTTPS URLs supplied by Google.
+- Customer `phone_number` and `address` fields are optional and protected by the profile Row Level Security policies.
 - Database authorization is enforced with Supabase Row Level Security and security-definer functions.
 - Client-side admin menu visibility is only a UI convenience; the auth middleware and database policies provide the actual access control.
 - Test KHQR payments and database migrations in a non-production environment before deployment.